What are stinging insects?

 Stinging insects are interesting pests because while we don’t want them living too close to us, we also know they are eco-important and need to be protected.
 Stinging insects are those pests that have a stinger filled with venom that they use to defend themselves.
 Bees, wasps, and hornets are common examples of stinging insects.

-In our area, two of the most common species of stinging insects are paper wasps and yellow jackets.
+In our Central Florida service area, two of the most common species of stinging insects are paper wasps and yellow jackets.
 Both are predatory species whose feeding habits help to control the populations of garden and other nuisance pests.
 They also help with the pollination of some plants.
 Paper wasps grow from between five-eighths of an inch and an inch long.
 They are brown with yellow stripes displayed in a circular pattern.
 These stinging insects are not nearly as aggressive as the yellow jacket.
 Yellow jackets have short fuses.
 They have a black and yellow or black and white color pattern and have a distinctive thin waist.

 Are stinging insects dangerous?

-The most significant danger associated with stinging insects, and the reason why most people have a natural fear of these pests, is the venom they possess.
+The most significant danger associated with stinging insects, and the reason most people have a natural fear of these pests, is the venom they possess.
 Their venom is strong enough to trigger allergic reactions in people.
 Depending on the person and how allergic they are to the venom, being stung could be life-threatening.

 Don’t forget that wasps like yellow jackets and paper wasps have smooth stingers that allow them to sting a target multiple times.
 With each sting, they inject more and more dangerous venom.
 Even if you aren’t highly allergic to stinging insect venom, no one wants to be on the receiving end of a sting.
 Stings from yellow jackets, paper wasps, and other stinging insects are very painful.
 After being stung, a raised red welt typically develops that could last for hours or days.